xsf/xmpp.org/content/blog/newsletter/2024-04-05-newsletter.md

 ---
 title: The XMPP Newsletter March 2024
-date: 2024-04-05
+date: 2024-04-07
 categories: ['Newsletter']
 ---

 # The 50th release of the XMPP Newsletter!

 This is the 50th release of the XMPP Newsletter since it started in February 2019.
-At the Summit at Brussels JC Brand, Nicolas Vérité (Nyco) and Severino Ferrer (S0ul) proposed and initialed the XMPP Newsletter and since then we had almost every month a release of the news in the XMPP universe.
 We think it is worth to celebrate this achievement and say thanks to all the contributors as well as all our readers!
+Back then at the Summit at Brussels JC Brand, Nicolas Vérité (Nyco) and Severino Ferrer (S0ul) proposed and initialed the XMPP Newsletter and since then we had almost every month a release of the news in the XMPP universe.
-We are looking forward to the next releases and invite you to participate!
-We would love to see more contributors as well as more translations.
+Hence, we are looking forward to the next releases and invite you to participate this community effort!
+We would love to see more contributors as well as more translations of the XMPP Newsletter.
+[Read more about how to help below.](#newsletter-contributors--translations)

-So, welcome to the 50th edition of the XMPP Newsletter, great to have you here again!
+That being said, welcome to the 50th edition of the XMPP Newsletter, great to have you here again!
 This issue covers the month of March 2024.

-Like this newsletter, many projects and their efforts in the XMPP community are a result of people’s voluntary work.
-If you are happy with the services and software you may be using, please consider saying thanks or help these projects!
-Interested in supporting the Newsletter team?
-Read more [at the bottom](#help-us-to-build-the-newsletter).

 ## XSF Announcements